m4dh0rs3/cas/README.md

 ### Goals

+- [ ] Support hex and binary numbers
 - [x] Lex algebraic expressions into a token-stream
 - [x] Parse token stream into a expression tree (cons list)
 - [x] Evaluate expression into a number